UAV-AVL/Benchmark/README.md

 ```bash
   python baseline.py
 ```
-<a name="test"></a>
+<a name="test_dataset"></a>
 ### :rocket: Test your dataset
 If you want to test your own dataset, please follow these steps:

 1. **Prepare Drone Images**:
    - Place your drone images in the directory `.\Data\UAV_image\your_test_region`.
    - The default image format is JPG.
-If you are using other format (e.g., PNG), make sure to adjust the image reading function accordingly.
+If you use a different format (e.g., PNG), make sure to adjust the image reading function accordingly.

 2. **Prepare Reference Maps**:
    - Put your reference maps in the directory `.\Data\Reference_map\your_test_region`.